a mystery in two acts

-The new Mrs. Reynolds is notorious Broadway star Libby Holman.
-She’s a dozen years older than Smith, and arrives with a trunkload of gin and an acting coach, Blanche Yurka, who is quite possibly insane.
+The new Mrs. Reynolds is notorious Broadway star Libby Holman- a dozen years older than Smith.
+She arrives with a trunkload of gin and an acting coach who is quite possibly insane.

-A party is thrown to introduce Libby to society, but it’s flat-out ruined when the groom turns up dead.
+Smith’s guardian, Kate Reynolds, attempts to manage the scandal- giving Libby a crash course in Southern decorum.
+A party is thrown to introduce the newlyweds to society, but it’s flat-out ruined when the groom turns up dead.

 The guests are gathered to reconstruct the evening’s events for a beleaguered County Solicitor, but they fail spectacularly, which shouldn’t be a surprise.